A Strong Bisimulation for a Classical Term Calculus: The -calculus

 \section{The \calcLambdaM-calculus}

-As a first step towards the definition of an adequate strongly bisimilar structural equivalence for the $\calcLambda$-calculus with control operators, we extend the syntax and operational semantics of the $\calcLambdaMu$-calculus to a term calculus with explicit operators for substitution, replacement and renaming.
-We present its untyped and simply typed versions.
+As a first step towards the definition of an adequate strongly bisimilar structural equivalence for the $\calcLambdaMu$-calculus, we extend its syntax and operational semantics to a term calculus with explicit operators for substitution and replacement.